BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The Rake portion, less any **Jackpot fees**, is taken out as Earnings for the operator.

-This total entry fee is displayed to the player on all pages, except the confirmation page which additionally breaks down the fees showing any Jackpot contributions.
+This total entry fee is displayed to the player on all pages, except the confirmation page which breaks down the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.

 ![Fee Breakdown](/uploads/fee-breakdown.png "Fee Breakdown")